OpenNebula/vOneCloud-docs/docs/source/release_notes/system_requirements.rst

 - Up to 1.000 VMs in total, each vCenter managing up to 250 VMs
 - Up to 100 users, being the concurrent limit 10 users accessing the system simultaneously

-.. note:: For infrastructures exceeding the aforementioned limits, we recommend an installation of OpenNebula from scracth on a bare metal server, using the `vCenter drivers <http://docs.opennebula.org/4.10/administration/virtualization/vcenterg.html>`__
+.. note:: For infrastructures exceeding the aforementioned limits, we recommend an installation of OpenNebula from scratch on a bare metal server, using the `vCenter drivers <http://docs.opennebula.org/4.10/administration/virtualization/vcenterg.html>`__